 It is important to understand that any type of driving under the influence charge is a serious offense, with serious consequences upon conviction.
 Even a minor first-time DUI offense will be financially costly, and may affect a person in many unexpected ways.
 One such newer penalty that is now imposed is a driver having to install an Ignition Interlock device on any car they drive, including a company car or vehicle driven for work.

-These severe laws that determine DUI consequences is why whether a person is charged with driving under the influence of drugs or alcohol, sitting in the driver’s seat of a parked car while over the legal alcohol limit of .08 BAC, or refusing to take a Breathalyzer test, it is important talk to us about what happened during the arrest before making any decisions about what to do for the charge.
+These severe 2023 state laws that determine DUI consequences is why whether a person is charged with driving under the influence of drugs or alcohol, sitting in the driver’s seat of a parked car while over the legal alcohol limit of .08 BAC, or refusing to take a Breathalyzer test, it is important talk to us about what happened during the arrest before making any decisions about what to do for the charge.

 How the Types of DUI Breath Tests are Challenged